ascharan731/confluentpoc/README.rst

 ============================
-Creating certificates
+Generating certificates
 ============================

-Generating  Root Certificates
+Creating root certificates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-#.
-Generate CA key pair to use in this scenario:
+#. create CA key pair to use in this scenario:

    ::